Steve Gadd: Career

 Gadd has written a book about the rudiments of drumming entitled Gaddiments, which was released on Hudson Music in 2021.

 Influences

-Gadd's influences included Buddy Rich, Elvin Jones, Tony Williams, and the "less is more" style of Rick Marotta.
+Gadd's influences include Buddy Rich, Elvin Jones, Tony Williams, and the "less is more" style of Rick Marotta.

 Equipment

 Gadd endorses and uses Yamaha drums, pedals and hardware, Zildjian cymbals, Remo drumheads, Latin Percussion, Earthworks microphones, Vic Firth sticks and brushes and Beato bags.

 Gadd uses the Steve Gadd Commemorative kit, which Yamaha made for the 30th anniversary of his collaboration with the company.
-The kit consists of a 22"×14" maple bass drum and 12"x8", 13"x9", 14"x12" and 16"x14" birch tom toms.
-He uses his 14"x5.5" Yamaha Steve Gadd signature steel snare drum with wood hoops, which also comes in birch and maple versions, and he has started to endorse the newer Yamaha Recording Custom series.
+The kit consists of a 22"×14" maple bass drum and 10"×7.5", 12"×8", 14"×12" and 16"×14" birch tom toms.
+He uses his 14"×5.5" Yamaha Steve Gadd signature steel snare drum with wood hoops, which also comes in birch and maple versions, and he has started to endorse the newer Yamaha Recording Custom series.

 Gadd has also used a Yamaha Club Custom drum kit in a blue swirl finish.